tbreuss/mithril-by-examples/examples/hello-world.md

 layout: layouts/example.html
 ---

+This example show the classic *Hello World* in Mithril.js.
-This example was taken from the official website at <https://mithril.js.org/index.html#hello-world>."
+The example was taken from the official website at <https://mithril.js.org/index.html#hello-world>."

 ## HTML